 Halmaddi is a type of resin which is harvested from a tree in a similar fashion as amber, frankincense, or myrrh.
 These resins are essentially dried out soap which is sticky when first harvested and then dries into a brittle material.
 Halmaddi is most commonly used as a binding or fragrance sealing agent in the incense manufacturing industry.
-This resin is most commonly used in nag champa and similar incense varietals.
+This resin is most commonly used in nag champa and similar incense varieties.

 Although halmaddi is such an integral part of the popular nag champa incense, it was traditionally used as a binding agent and wasn’t thought to lend much fragrance to the material.
 However, it’s association with nag champa remains quite strong.
 Nag Champa is usually a combination of plumeria and sandalwood although there are some other variants available as well.
 Other variants are known to incorporate the magnolia or nagkeshar flowers.